 4884 Eagle Rock Blvd.
 Eagle Rock

 It opened in May 1929 with vaudeville and talkies as the Yosemite Theatre, a reference to its cross street.
 Seating was originally 900 in what was a semi-atmospheric auditorium.
 It's also been known as the New Eagle and the Pussycat.
 In the early 2000s it featured legit performances and was later used as a church.
 The 1972 photo is from the Los Angeles Public Library collection.
-The Eagle is currently vacant.
+After a big remodel by the Vidiots Foundation, the theatre reopened in June 2023.
 For more information see the page about the Eagle Theatre.

 2670 E. Colorado Blvd.